trustwallet/developer/development/browser-extension/evm.md

 })
 ```

-Executing this statement will create a confirmation prompt in user’s wallet extension to approve (or reject) the transaction.
+Executing this statement will create a confirmation prompt in user's wallet extension to approve (or reject) the transaction.

-### Using Third-party providers
+## Using Third-party providers

 Apart from initializing ethers using the Injected Provider, you can also use HTTP providers, like [Alchemy](https://www.alchemy.com/) or Infura.
 What is great with that approach is having a dedicated endpoint for yourself, which offers higher rate limits, ie.  requests throughput.
-While the Injected Provider won’t cause any issues for most cases, it is considered best practice to use third-party providers for executing read calls to a smart contract.
+While the Injected Provider won't cause any issues for most cases, it is considered best practice to use third-party providers for executing read calls to a smart contract.

 Please note, however that you cannot execute payable functions when using HTTP providers because you will need access to your wallet to sign the transactions, which is only available through the Injected Provider.